8/1/2025 8/2/2025 8/15/2025 8/24/2025 |

 Of course Jill made my favorite chocolate banana-cream pie for my celebration:

 We've been doing a lot of traveling recently, too.
 I've only barely mentioned some of these trips, but they've been excellent.
-Jill went with our friend Cindy Tsuji to view grey whales in San Agnacio, Mexico (Baja Ecotours).
+Jill went with our friend Cindy Tsuji to view grey whales in San Ignacio, Mexico (Baja Ecotours).
 Cindy is the same friend that travelled with Jill to Madagascar in October, 2023.

 The BIG trip, however was the 'Disney Cruise' we took from Vancouver up to Alaska at the end of June.
 Daniel and Jussi came over, so the core family was all involved.
 We had planned this trip in 2020, but smallish things like a GLOBAL PANDEMIC interfered.
 We were able to apply the refund we received for that trip to do this one.
 It was actually better, because Naomi was old enough to really soak up the Disney-ness.
 Shai, of course was totally able to do this.